rweekly/rweekly.org/draft.md

 Next Week's Events:

 + [UseR Group and R-Ladies Events the week of May 14th](https://community.rstudio.com/t/upcoming-r-community-events-week-of-2018-05-14/8131).<br />
-There are 23 events in at least 8 countries posted on RStudio Community this week.<br/ >
+There are 23 events in at least 8 countries posted on RStudio Community this week.<br />

 More past events at [R conferences & meetups](https://conf.rweekly.org).